 Which federal tax deductions have been suspended by tax reform?

 In December 2017, Congress passed the largest tax reform bill in over 30 years.
 Included in the bill was the suspension (repeal) of several federal deductions for tax years 2018 – 2025, which we've summarized below.
-Note that while some states will conform to (follow) the 2018 federal tax law changes, others may decide not to.

 An exemption is a specific amount you get to deduct for each taxpayer and dependent on your return.